kpgarrod/gdpr-authorities/README.md

-# gdpr-supervisory-authorities
+# gdpr-authorities

-I couldn't find a list of GDPR Supervisory Authority contact details in machine-readable format, so I created one.
+I couldn't find a list of GDPR Data Protection (Supervisory) Authority contact details in machine-readable format, so I created one.